 With a metropolitan city, dazzling natural wonders, and a myriad of historical sites, it is no wonder that Oahu is the most popular Hawaiian island.
 Whatever your interests, there are countless things to keep you busy on your visit to this buzzy isle.
 Here are some of the top-rated activities on Oahu, from fiery luaus to thrilling shark diving adventures.

-Escape the hustle and bustle of Waikiki for an unforgettable evening at Ka Moana Luau— located at Sea Life Park, 30 minutes from downtown.
+Escape the hustle and bustle of Waikiki for an unforgettable evening at Ka Moana Luau— located in the Aloha Tower Marketplace at Honolulu Harbor.
 From start to finish, Ka Moana Luau exemplifies Polynesian culture and the spirit of Aloha.
 The evening kicks off with cultural activities— like lei making and hula lessons— as guests get to know the luau performers firsthand.
 The fun is followed by epic performances from around the Pacific, including heart-stopping fire dances.

 Of course, no luau would be complete without a feast fit for kings.
 Ka Moana guests can indulge in island delicacies like kalua pig (complete with an imu unveiling ceremony), lomi lomi salmon, poi, and other dishes that make up Hawaii’s local cuisine.
 Book in advance!
 This is one of Oahu’s top-rated luaus and sells out quickly.